 The Soviet New Year spruce tree replaces the (Christian) Christmas holiday tree, while Did Moroz takes the stage instead of St. Nicholas

 In the 1930s, it was already evident that simple prohibition and mockery could not extinguish centuries-old traditions.
 At the same time, after the terror of the Holodomor (1932-33) inflicted by Stalin, along with the dreadful conditions of Soviet life, the regime recognized that they needed to provide some conciliation — give the people something to celebrate, if for no reason than to keep them under control.
-Thus, they devised a “Soviet New Year” — similar to Christmas in festive mood, but in place of any religious meaning, communist propaganda was introduced.
+Thus, they devised a “Soviet New Year” — similar to Christmas in a festive mood, but in place of any religious meaning, communist propaganda was introduced.

-The originator of the New Year concept is unknown, however, details were published and popularized by one of the main organizers of the Holodomor.
+The originator of the New Year concept is unknown.
+However, details were published and popularized by one of the main organizers of the Holodomor.
 The notorious Pavel Postyshev was the main driver of Stalin’s policy to curtail Ukrainian national identity and a leading member of the Central Committee of the Communist Party.
 On 28 December 1935, on page one of Pravda (Truth), the communist newspaper, Postyshev’s initiative was published as “Let’s organize a good spruce tree for children for the New Year!”

 Banned a few years earlier as a religious relic, the yalynka (decorated spruce tree) was now rehabilitated from a Christmas symbol to a communist symbol.
 The order was to prepare “bright New Year’s celebrations that were not dull.”
 The script for the first New Year celebration was prepared by Sergei Mikhalkov — lyricist of the Stalinist anthem of the USSR and author of popular children’s books — with the help of Lev Kassil, another Soviet author of children’s books.